Data protection policy

 3.6 Julianus Inkasso may transmit data related to debt claims as well as payment default data to companies that belong in the same group and to OÜ Castovanni, which also provides debt collection service, and to OÜ Julianuse Õigusbüroo, which provides the service of representing creditors in judicial and enforcement proceedings.
 Julianus Inkasso also may transmit their own or their clients’ debt claims for recovery to their cooperation partners who are members of the European Collectors Association in foreign countries, adhering to the requirements necessary to this end and applying security measures.
 In their everyday work, Julianus Inkasso uses software programmes the providers of which adhere to the agreed measures for ensuring the protection of personal data.

-3.7 Julianus Inkasso retains personal data related to the provision of the collection service and acquisition and recovery of debt claims for 13 years, arising from the combined effect of subsection 146 (4) “Limitation period for claim arising from transaction” (ten years) of the General Part of the Civil Code Act and clause 11 (7) 4) (three years) of the Personal Data Protection Act.
+3.7 Julianus Inkasso retains personal data related to the provision of the collection service and acquisition and recovery of debt claims for 15 years, arising from the combined effect of subsection 146 (4) “Limitation period for claim arising from transaction” (ten years) of the General Part of the Civil Code Act and clause 10 (2) 5) (five years) of the Personal Data Protection Act.

 3.8 Julianus Inkasso has the right to collect feedback from both their clients and debtors.
-Personalised feedback is only retained until necessary according to the circumstances, but for no longer than 10 years of the collection of feedback.
+Julianus Inkasso may record incoming and outgoing telephone calls and e-mails for quality assurances, to identify possible data privacy violations, to solve complaints, to submit and/or defend any entitlement claims.
+Personalised feedback is only retained until necessary according to the circumstances, but for no longer than 10 years from the date of the collection of feedback.